nigelpoulton/gsk-workshop/README.md

 **Congratulations, you're connected to your Kubernetes cluster.**

-## 5. Clean-up
+## 5. Clean-up (complete when you're FINISHED)

-Run the following steps after the workshop is finished to shut down your lab and return to your pre-lab settings.
+Run the following steps **after the workshop is finished to shut down your lab and return to your pre-lab settings.**

 You must be logged in to Linode.com to complete these steps.